 Always wait at least 15 minutes after turning the power OFF.
-Then, check the voltage with a tester, etc., be-electric shocks.
+Then, check the voltage with a tester, etc., before wiring works, inspections or connecting with peripheral devices.
+Failure to observe this could result in electric shocks.

 Earth ground the controller, drive unit and motor according to the local laws.
 (In Japan, ground the 200V Series input products with Class C or higher protective grounding and the 400V Series input with Class D or higher protective grounding.)